Destinations Italy Umbria & Le Marche

 Must orderSelva di Sotto Verdicchio · book the tasting

-A small biodynamic Verdicchio producer in Staffolo, forty-five minutes inland from Ancona — if you only drink one Marche wine on this trip, drink Verdicchio dei Castelli di Jesi, and La Staffa is the producer to know.
-Bright, mineral, structured wines that pair as well with brodetto as with truffle pasta.
-Tastings are intimate, in a converted barn, often led by Riccardo Baldi himself — book ahead, small windows.
+A small biodynamic Verdicchio producer in Staffolo, forty-five minutes inland from Ancona.
+Verdicchio dei Castelli di Jesi is the Marche white to start with, and La Staffa is a good place to start.
+Bright, mineral, structured wines that go as well with brodetto as with truffle pasta.
+Tastings are intimate, in a converted barn, often led by Riccardo Baldi himself; book ahead, small windows.

-Staffolo · 45 min from AnconaNatural / low-interventionBook ahead
+Staffolo · inland from AnconaNatural / low-interventionBook ahead

 Where We Sleep